 So, are AI SDRs actually worth it?

-The short answer is yes.
+The short answer: yes.
 The math—from cost reduction to speed-to-lead—is undeniable.

-The long answer is conditional.
+The long answer requires conditions.
 They are worth it only if you stop treating them as magic "set it and forget it" replacements and start treating them as command centers that require high-quality data and human oversight.

 The economic case: why the math is undeniable

-When you strip away the hype and look purely at the P&L, the argument against AI SDR tools collapses.
-The gap between the cost of maintaining a human-only prospecting team and an AI-augmented one is not just a margin improvement; it is a structural shift in unit economics.
+When you look at the P&L, the economic case for AI SDR tools becomes clear.
+The gap between the cost of maintaining a human-only prospecting team and an AI-augmented one represents a structural shift in unit economics.

 The direct cost advantage